Topics and speakers are subject to change

 Hear from TMRS staff members on new customer service initiatives they are implementing, the over financial picture of TMRS including how they compare to other state pension plans plus pending pension legislation.

-Eric W. Davis, Deputy Executive Director and Debra J. Munoz, Membership Development Specialist, Texas Municipal Retirement System
+Eric W. Davis, Deputy Executive Director and Debra J. Munoz, Director of Member Services, Texas Municipal Retirement System

 Texas Property Tax Reform and Relief Act of 2019 and your City’s Bond Rating